 Positional accuracy measurement is undertaken using the GDAL libraries in R from raw GPX track points for positional accuracy.
 This is measured as the distance to closest surveyed course line, so will be rather more generous than absolute positional accuracy.
 Data from the watches is grabbed directly from the PC and converted to a GPX for the positional tests only.

-Distance and elevation is as recorded on the watch since these are filtered/smoothed according to watch smarts and give different results from the GPX.
+Distance and elevation are as recorded on the watch since these are filtered/smoothed according to the watch smarts and give different results from the GPX.
 Filtering and smoothing can potentially improve pace and distance figures as the rubbish GPS data is discarded, but can only do so much with dodgy data.
 Course distances are measured by comparing reported lap distances (as reported on watch) against surveyed course distance.
 Elevation is assessed by measuring watch reported climb against surveyed course climb.

 As well as the overall accuracy we classify each lap into a difficulty category depending on the GPS conditions.
 These categories are assessed using a GIS to identify percentage under tree cover, how bendy the track section is, and whether we are running in a gully or up against some steep terrain.
 Lap categories are ‘easy’, ‘mixed’, and ‘difficult’.
 We can then assess watch performance under each of these conditions independently so we can better understand watch performance WRT trail running.
 If you rarely venture into difficult conditions you can ignore those results.